hillosopher/Worldwise-Travel-App/README.md

 # Worldwise

-This is a travel application I built for React practice.
+This is a travel application I built for React practice as a part of The Ultimate React Course on Udemy.
 Skills practiced:

 - Initializing and working with a Vite project
 - custom hooks